Siebengebirge

 Geology

-The Siebengebirge represents a major Tertiary volcanic complex approximately 25-30 million years old, with over 40 individual volcanic centers erupting different magma types including trachyte, latite, basalt, and rhyolite.
-The Drachenfels trachyte was quarried for Cologne Cathedral.
+The Siebengebirge represents a major Tertiary volcanic complex formed between approximately 28 and 15 million years ago, with more than 40 individual volcanic centers erupting different magma types including trachyte, basalt, and related rocks.
+[1] The Drachenfels trachyte was quarried for Cologne Cathedral construction.
 The varied volcanic chemistry creates diverse rock types and consequently diverse soils within an extremely compact area.
 Active mineral springs indicate residual heat at depth.
 The volcanic complex rose through Devonian slates of the Rhenish Massif.

 Climate And Weather